0xlemons/Fortnite-Pulling-Bot---Skid-version/readME.md

 - For fried check it goes to gamerdvr and checks the user's view count.
 - For IP info it uses some random API I found about ip's.
 - For emails typically you need a huge DB of gamertag:email from a vulnerability from 2021 where you could find a users email from their xuid, I WILL NOT BE POSTING THIS FIND YOU OWN DB. to make it simple i just made it sort through a txt file
-- For receipt it just generates an HTML file with the purchase date opens it on a webdriver and takes a screenshot
+- For receipt it just generates an HTML file with the purchase date opens it on a webdriver and takes a screenshot (not ADDED)

 # example
+this info not accurate i used fake info
 ![note the email is a sub email i added not the real email](IMG_3620.png)